-As Louisa stumbled through the smoke and crackling trunks, she tried to keep her thoughts on happy things.
+As Louisa stumbled through the burning smoke and crackling trunks, she tried to keep her thoughts on happy things.

 She didn’t like the term fire-eater, as it implied an open-mouthed mustachioed guy (for it was usually a guy) in a too-revealing man-kini bellowing from the center ring of some dodgy travelling circus.
-Or perhaps someone on stilts at a street fair, chugging kerosene and spitting forth clouds of weak flame.
+Or perhaps someone on stilts at a street fair, chugging kerosene and spitting forth bursts of weak flame.

 She didn’t eat fire, exactly.

 The heat didn’t faze her.
 It never had.